-Childbearing among young adolescents has been associated with a number of negative outcomes for both mother and child including low child birth weight, increased risk of infant mortality, reduced maternal educational attainment, reduced participation in paid work, and increased risk of long-term reliance on income support10.
+Childbearing among young adolescents has been associated with a number of negative outcomes for both mother and child including low child birth weight, increased risk of infant mortality, reduced maternal educational attainment, reduced participation in paid work, and increased risk of long-term reliance on income support.

-In 2000, there were 1,175 births to females under 18, representing a rate of 8.8 births per 1,000 females aged 13-17.
+per 1,000 females aged 13-17.
 The under-18 birth rate rose in the late 1980s, fluctuated between 10-12 per 1,000 in the early 1990s and has declined since 1995 to below the level in the mid-1980s.

-Births to females under 18 accounted for two per cent of all births in 2000.
-The vast majority of these (97%) were to 15-17 year olds.
+Births to females under 18 accounted for two per cent of all births in 2001.
+The vast majority of these (98 percent) were to 15-17 year olds.